guysoft/MagicMirrorOS/README.rst

 ~~~~~~~~~~~~

 #.
 Docker or Vagrant, docker recommended
 #.
-Docker-compose - recommended if using docker build method, instructions assume you have it
+Docker Compose Plugin - recommended if using docker build method, instructions assume you have it
 #.
 Downloaded `Raspbian Lite <https://downloads.raspberrypi.org/raspbian_lite/images/>`_ image.
 #.
 Root privileges for chroot
 #.
 Bash